 Dimensional modeling allows for modular and reusable designs when creating presentation layers for data consumption.

-For example: Take a report request for revenue.
+For example, take a report request for revenue.
 At most organizations, there are multiple streams of revenue generated by a variety of business processes.
-If a team receives a report request of revenue by customer month over month and designs a solution to that specification exactly, the team must redesign their solution as soon as a follow-up question appears around needing a product-level of detail compared to customer alone.
+If a team receives a report request for revenue by customer, month over month, and designs a solution to that specification exactly, the team must redesign their solution as soon as a follow-up question appears around needing a product-level of detail compared to the customer alone.

 Dimensional modeling does not prevent that same team from implementing a flattened model to make consumption easier for business users in the last mile of a technical physical solution design.
 It ensures that the individual components are kept separate until the right time to establish the principle of modular design.